peterhchen/AIU_CS850_Gem5_McPAT/050_Gem5/012.ChkPt/readme.txt

 c.
 Currently, we do not have the RISCV support for KVM.
 5. Checkpoint
 5.1 Checkpoint advantage
 a.
-We can create one and run it many times and may different syste\m
+We can create one and run it many times and may different system
 b.
 Almost all devices and components are supported.
 5.2 Checkpoint disadvantage
 a.
 It cannot change workload and software at all between the checkpointing and restoring.
 b.
 Checkpoint have restrictions on simulation system changes between checkpoint and restore script.
 c.
-Checkpoint require disk space.
+Checkpoint requires disk space.